nxskok/pasias/docs/24-pcfa.md

 Solution

-This is all rather like the previous question:
+This too is all rather like the previous question:

 ```r
 air.1=princomp(air, cor=T)